-As d increases, the received power decreases; e.g., doubling the distance reduced the received power by approximately $3\eta$ , since $\log{10} 2 \approx 0.3$ .
-Typical values of $\eta$ , indoors, could be 3 to 5, resulting in 9 dB to 15 dB additional path loss for doubling the value of d.
+As d increases, the received power decreases, e.g., doubling the distance reduced the received power by approximately 3η , since $\log{10} 2 \approx 0.3$.
+Typical values of η , indoors, could be 3 to 5, resulting in 9 dB to 15 dB additional path loss for doubling the value of d.

-Open NetSim and click Examples > Experiments > Impact-of-distance-on-Wifi-throughput-anderror > Sample-1 as shown below Figure 10-1.
+Open NetSim and click on Experiments >Internetworks> Wi-Fi> Impact of distance on Wifi throughput and error then click on the tile in the middle panel to load the example as shown in below Figure 10-1.